-You know that you can use the Maps app to get directions, turn-by-turn navigation, and details on businesses.
-So of course you know you can plan a route from here to there.
-But did you know you could plan a route from there to there too?
+You already know you can use Apple’s Maps app to get directions, turn-by-turn navigation, and details on businesses.
+So, of course, you know you can plan a route from here to there.
+But did you know you could also plan a route from there to there?

 You might be laying out a road trip for yourself or helping someone else get from point A to point B. In Maps, you can create a route from any location to another.
 You can specify the transportation type and avoid things like toll roads by default.